ASNeG/OpcUaStack/docs/source/3_development/discovery_process.rst

                                                       Endpoint   Endpoint

 If you use ASNeG OPC UA Stack you don't need to code the behavior described above.
-You should just configure the local discovery server in configuration file **OpcUaServer.xml**:
+You should configure the local discovery server in configuration file **OpcUaServer.xml**:

 .. code-block:: xml